Siân Berry: Green Party politician

 Berry joined the Green Party aged 27.
 In her first major party political role as the party's campaigns co-ordinator, Berry led the Green Energy Works campaign, calling for low carbon, non-nuclear energy to tackle climate change.
 She also led a campaign against the renewal of Britain's nuclear weapon, the Trident submarine, travelling to the nuclear submarine base in Faslane, Scotland, to protest.

 Berry failed to be elected to Camden London Borough Council three times: once during 2002 and twice in 2006.
 In the 2002 local elections, she came fifth in the Highgate ward with 811 votes, 38 votes behind the third place required to gain a seat.
 The 2006 local elections saw her contest the neighbouring Kentish Town ward, in which she gained 1,057 votes and came sixth out of 12.
 A 7 December 2006 by-election in Kentish Town ward saw her come second out of four with 812 votes, behind the Liberal Democrat winner on 1,093 votes.

 In 2005, Berry was the Green Party's parliamentary candidate for the Hampstead and Highgate constituency (which included Highgate ward) at that year's general election.
 She received 5.3% of the vote, coming fourth; the seat was held by Labour's Glenda Jackson.

-Berry was elected as the Green Party's female Principal Speaker unopposed in autumn 2006, succeeding Caroline Lucas MEP and, working alongside male Principal Speaker Derek Wall, served until autumn 2007, when Lucas resumed the post following an election.
+Berry was elected as the Green Party's female Principal Speaker unopposed in autumn 2006, succeeding Caroline Lucas MEP and, working alongside male Principal Speaker Derek Wall, served until autumn 2007 when Lucas resumed the post following an election.
 She wrote a regular blog for the New Statesman magazine from November 2006 to July 2008.

 On 12 March 2007, the Green Party announced that Berry would be the party's candidate in the 2008 London mayoral election, after she received 45% of the votes in the London Green Party's internal election.
 Berry recommended that her voters back Labour Party candidate Ken Livingstone as their second preference and Livingstone advocated an equivalent preference for his supporters.
-Berry was endorsed by The Independent and The Observer newspapers, with Ken Livingstone as second preference.
-Berry came fourth, with 3.15% of first preferences and 13.50% of second preferences.
+Berry was endorsed by the Independent and Observer newspapers, with Ken Livingstone as second preference.
+Berry came fourth, with 3.15% of first preferences and 13.5% of second preferences.

 Camden Council

 In the 2014 local elections, Berry was elected to the Highgate ward of Camden London Borough Council, holding the seat of outgoing Green councillor Maya De Souza in a split result for the ward.
 Berry has supported local services in Camden threatened by redevelopment projects.
-She has advocated "green development" in Kings Cross Railwaylands (the largest brownfield site in the UK) to provide more family-housing.
+She has advocated "green development" in Kings Cross Railwaylands (the largest brownfield site in the UK) to provide more family housing.